-New study looks at medication use of kids with ASD, ADHDFebruary 17th, 2012 in Attention deficit disorders /
+New study looks at medication use of kids with ASD, ADHDFebruary 17th, 2012 By Jessica Martin in Attention deficit disorders /

 (Medical Xpress) -- Many children with an autism spectrum disorder (ASD) can benefit from medication for related disorders such as attention-deficit/hyperactivity disorder (ADHD).

 Unfortunately, there is very poor understanding of overall medication use for kids with autism, says Paul T. Shattuck, PhD, assistant professor at the Brown School at Washington University in St. Louis.

 They found that children and young adults with both an ASD and ADHD had the highest rates of medicine use (58.2 percent) followed by youths with ADHD-only (49 percent) and youths with ASD-only (34.3 percent).

 African-American children with ASDs-only and with ASD and ADHD were less likely to receive medication than white youths.